-Pastoral care teachers may contact parents with both 'good news' stories, as well as any issues that may arise concerning their child.
-Similarly, we encourage parents to contact the pastoral care teacher first with any low level issues.
+Similar to how primary homeroom teachers are the liaisons between school and home, pastoral care teachers will contact parents with both 'good news' stories, as well as any issues that may arise concerning their child.
+Similarly, we encourage parents to contact the pastoral care teacher first with any issues.
 If an issue or query concerns a specific subject area, parents are encouraged to contact the subject teacher directly.
-In most cases, contact with the relevant teacher will clear up any concerns.
-However, where an issue has not been dealt with to your satisfaction, please contact the Year Level Coordinators.
+In most cases, contact with the relevant teacher will clear up any concerns However, where an issue has not been dealt with to your satisfaction, please contact the Year Level Leaders.